SPARC-FAIR-Codeathon/2025-team-D/README.md

 - Plugins can load locally stored SDS datasets without them needing to be accessible from the SPARC portal
 - Enables integration of **external services** via existing APIs or custom backends to test advanced plugin features

-Examples are provided to demonstrate these capabilties.
+[Example plugins](#running-example-plugins) are provided to demonstrate these capabilties.

 ## Benefits of sparc-plugins